vriishin/IntroAIProject2/planning.md

 6: Combination of 4 and Djikstra's (end goal as the state with highest probability)
 7: Improvement on 6?

+NOTE: In order to get right data, Agents 1 and 2 spawn together, Agents 4 and 5 spawn together, and Agents 6 and 7 spawn together

 Pickle for data persistence of random CLL environments Record agent(what timestep is the target acquired) success in array